COVID-19 Updates: Taking steps to return to normal.

 - Honey producers can stop skunks from raiding beehives by installing and maintaining an electric fence perimeter around the apiary.
-Also place beehives on stands one metre (3 feet) off the ground.
+Also place beehives on stands 1 metre (3 feet) off the ground.

 - Skunks are not deft climbers and, if they fall into window wells or other holes on your property, may need assistance in getting out.
 To do this, lay a 2 x 6 or other wide plank into the window well or hole and wait for the skunk to climb out.

 - If a skunk has found its way into your house or garage, leave the door open and allow the skunk to depart on its own time.
-Don't prod or agitate the skunk.
+Do not prod or agitate the skunk.

-Your municipality and/or municipal district is authorized to help with skunk concerns.
+Your municipality or municipal district is authorized to help with skunk concerns.
 Local pest control companies may also be able to provide advice or service.

 Connect with a Fish and Wildlife office near you: